AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 **This is the unix philosophy** and the true power of the shell.
 The **unix philosophy** is a lot of small, specialized, good programs which can be easily connected together.
+The beauty of the cli are elegant one-liners i.e. list of commands executed in one line.

-To dump output of all commands at once: group them
+To dump output of all commands at once: group them.

 ::